-Casper College is an equal opportunity institution and as such, does not discriminate on the basis of race, color, national origin, age, political affiliation, marital status, sex, sexual orientation, gender identity and expression, disability, religion, genetic information, veteran status, or any other characteristic protected under applicable federal, state, or local law in admission or access to or treatment or employment in its educational programs or activities.
-Inquiries concerning Title VI, Title IX, and Section 504 may be referred to Casper College, Human Resources Department, 125 College Dr., Casper, WY 82601; 307-268-2025 or to the U.S. Department of Education, Office for Civil Rights, Region VIII, 1244 Speer Boulevard, Suite 310, Denver, CO 80204-3582; 303-844-5695 or TDD 303-844-3417.
+Casper College is an equal opportunity institution and as such, does not discriminate on the basis of race, color, national origin, age, or any other characteristic protected under applicable federal, state, or local law in admission or access to or treatment or employment in its educational programs or activities.
+Inquiries concerning Title IX and section 504 may be referred to Casper College associate vice president for student services, 125 College Dr., Casper, WY 82601; 307-268-2667 or to the U.S. Department of Education, Office for Civil Rights, Region VIII, 1244 Speer Boulevard, Suite310, Denver, CO 80204-3582; 303-844-5695 or TDD 303-844-34